wenhuchen/Table-Fact-Checking/README.md

   }
   ```
 ### General Tokenization and Entity Matching
-- tokenized_data: This folder contains the data after tokenization, the data is obtained using the script preprocess_data.py, you can simply reproduce it by:
+- tokenized_data: This folder contains the data after tokenization with preprocess_data.py by:
   ```
   python preprocess_data.py
   ```
-  this script is mainly used to perform feature-based entity linking, the entities in the statements are linked to the cell values in the table, the obtained file is tokenized_data/full_cleaned.json, the data format looks like:
+  this script is mainly used for feature-based entity linking, the entities in the statements are linked to the longest text span in the table cell.
+The result file is tokenized_data/full_cleaned.json, which has a data format like:
   ```
   Table-id: {
   [